Lift Vault

 Bench Press

-The bench press is one of the best exercises to work the chest muscles, but it also works the triceps, front delts, and biceps.
-It is known as a “push” movement and helps work the opposite muscles as the barbell row (in a very basic, over-simplified sense).
+The bench press works the chest muscles, triceps, front delts, and biceps.
+It’s a “push” movement and complements the barbell row in a basic push-pull sense.

-You will be benching once or twice every week, depending on the week.
+You’ll bench press once or twice per week depending on the week.

 Deadlift

-The deadlift is one of the best exercises for the posterior chain, which consists of your spinal erectors, hamstrings, and glutes.
-It also hits your upper back as well, helping develop the “traps” in the upper back.
+The deadlift is one of the best exercises for the posterior chain: spinal erectors, hamstrings, and glutes.
+It also hits your upper back and traps.

-You will be deadlifting once or twice every week, depending on the week.
+You’ll deadlift once or twice per week depending on the week.

 Barbell Row

-The barbell row is a great exercise for the lats, traps, rear delts, and core.
-It is known as a “pull” movement.
+The barbell row works the lats, traps, rear delts, and core.
+It’s a “pull” movement.
+You can also substitute a pendlay row, which is similar to the barbell row.

 Overhead Press

-The overhead press is a highly effective exercise for building strong shoulders while also working the triceps and using the core for stabilization.
+The overhead press builds strong shoulders while also working the triceps and using the core for stabilization.

-You will be overhead pressing once or twice every week – on the days you are not bench pressing.
+You’ll press once or twice per week, on the days you’re not bench pressing.

 The Workouts